richmahn/en_tn/dan/06/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of 6:25-28, the poetic part of the quotation.
+Some translations set apart extended quotations, prayers, or songs.
+The ULB and many other English translations indent all of what King Darius wrote to the people in 6:25-27.
+Some of what Darius wrote was poetry, so some translations also use the indentation to show that.

 #### Special concepts in this chapter ####
 ##### Daniel and the lions #####